-Amounts owed by group undertakings - amounts falling due within one year includes a loan to Tata Consumer Products US Holdings Inc. totalling £11,385k (2021: £10,585k).
-Interest on this balance is charged at margin of 2% over LIBOR (2021: margin of 2% over LIBOR) and the loan is repayable on demand by the company.
+Amounts owed by group undertakings - amounts falling due within one year includes a loan to Tata Consumer Products US Holdings Inc. totalling £12,665k (2022: £11,385k).
+Interest on this balance is charged at margin of 2% over Benchmark (2022: margin of 2% over LIBOR) and the loan is repayable on demand by the company.
+The remaining balance of £721k represents a trading balance with Stansand (Africa) Limited.
+The balances are unsecured, repayable on demand and non-interest bearing.